Public Fund Survey

 Figure O

 Of all actuarial assumptions, a change to a public pension plan’s investment return assumption typically has the greatest effect on the plan’s funding level and its projected long-term cost.
-This is because, as shown in Figure N (above), over time, most of the revenue of a typical public pension fund comes from investment earnings.
+This is because, over time, most of the revenue of a typical public pension fund is expected to come from investment earnings.

 As shown in Figures P and Q, from the beginning of this survey (and for several years preceding), until FY 11, the median investment return assumption used by the 131 public pension plans in the Survey was 8.0 percent.
 Following the sharp decline in global capital markets in 2008-09 and the decline in interest rates and projected returns on major asset classes that followed the Great Financial Crisis, every plan in the Survey reduced its assumed investment return, many more than once.
-This trend resulted in a reduction to the median return assumption to 7.0 percent in FY 21, where it remained in FY 23 (and FY 24).
+This trend resulted in a reduction to the median return assumption to 7.0 percent in FY 21, where it remained since.
 Figure P compares the distribution of investment return assumptions for each fiscal year since the inception of the Survey; Figure Q illustrates the steady reduction in assumed rates of return, particularly since 2009.

 Reducing a plan’s investment return assumption increases its projected liabilities and the plan’s cost.
-The extended period of reductions in the investment return assumption has created a strong headwind to pension plans’ efforts to improve their funding level: even as benefit levels have been reduced and contribution rates increased, funding levels for many plans have struggled to improve due partly to lower investment return assumptions.
+The extended period of reductions in the investment return assumption challenged the ability of pension plans’ to improve their funding level: even as benefit levels were reduced and contribution rates and actual contributions into pension funds increased, as shown in Figure A, above, funding levels for many plans struggled to improve, due partly to lower investment return assumptions.

 Figure P

 Figure Q reflects the investment return data shown in Figure P (above) after distilling the data into an average and median.
-Notably, the median return has held steady for four years, from FY 21 to FY 24, likely a result primarily of the higher rate of inflation in the U.S. since 2021, which has coincided with, if not contributed to, higher interest rates and higher expected nominal returns on major asset classes.
+Notably, the median return has held steady for four years, from FY 21 to FY 24, likely a result primarily of the higher rate of inflation in the U.S. since 2021, which has coincided with, if not contributed to, higher interest rates and higher expected nominal returns for major asset classes.

 Figure Q